waseemw/better-ripple/README.md

 ## Installation

+1. Install with npm using `npm i better-ripple`
+2. Import the library in your module with `import { BetterRippleModule } from 'better-ripple';` and add `BetterRippleModule` to your imports
-Add 'betterRipple' directive to any component to add the ripple effect; betterRipple extends matRipple so anything that worked with matRipple will work with betterRipple.
+3. Add 'betterRipple' directive to any component to add the ripple effect; betterRipple extends matRipple so anything that worked with matRipple will work with betterRipple

 ## API